California to buy 200 million masks a month amid outbreak

 California taxpayers will pay $495 million upfront for the masks.
 The state will pay more as other shipments arrive, with a total estimated payment of $990 million, according to a letter the Newsom administration sent to the Legislature.

-Newsom signed an executive order on Tuesday eliminating sales and other taxes on masks, gloves, eye protection, gowns and other materials needed to protect public health amid the coronavirus crisis.
-It applies to such materials when they are sold to or purchased by the state
+The money comes from a portion of the $1 billion aid package the Legislature approved last month, plus another $1.3 billion disaster response emergency fund that Newsom has the authority to spend.

-The money is coming from a portion of the $1 billion aid package the Legislature approved last month, plus another $1.3 billion disaster response emergency fund.
+Newsom signed an executive order on Tuesday eliminating sales and other taxes on masks, gloves, eye protection, gowns and other materials.
+It applies to such materials when they are sold to or purchased by the state.

 California has already ordered $1.4 billion worth of personal protective equipment and distributed 41.4 million N95 masks.
 But the state has had trouble finding enough masks to meet the needs of its nearly 40 million residents.
 One shipment from Texas had to be sent back because the masks carried mold, Newsom said.